garrandall/popular-music-data/tracks/singing-in-the-rain-glee-cast-gwyneth-paltrow.md

 Ella, ella, eh eh eh eh eh eh (Singin' in the rain...)

 It's rainin', rainin'
-Ooh, baby it's rainin', rainin'
+Oh, baby it's rainin', rainin'
 Baby, come here to me
 Come here to me
 It's rainin', rainin'
-Ooh, baby it's rainin', rainin' (More than ever)
+Oh, baby it's rainin', rainin' (More than ever)
 Baby, come here to me
 Come here to me

 It's rainin', rainin' (I'm singin' in the rain)
-Ooh, baby it's rainin', rainin' (Just singin' in the rain) Baby, come here to me (What a glorious feeling)
+Oh, baby it's rainin', rainin' (Just singin' in the rain) Baby, come here to me (What a glorious feeling)
 Come here to me (And I'm happy again)
 It's rainin', rainin' (I'm laughing at clouds)
-Ooh, baby it's rainin', rainin' (So dark, up above) Baby, come here to me (The sun's in my heart)
+Oh, baby it's rainin', rainin' (So dark, up above) Baby, come here to me (The sun's in my heart)
 And I'm ready for love